Shot for Marquette Magazine

 Last winter, Dylan and I had the opportunity (again) to hang out with some wonderful friends at their cabin in Northern Wisconsin.
 We woke up, made Bloody Mary's, took a long walk in the snow and Luke went grouse hunting.
-He got one, and made us some delicious cheezit fried pheasant.
+He got one, and made us some delicious cheezit fried Grouse.
 AMAZING.

 2 1/2-3 lbs fryer chickens, cut up

 1 1/2 cups sunshine Cheez-It crackers, crushed to fine crumbs

 1/4 teaspoon celery salt or 1/4 teaspoon garlic salt

 1/2 cup shortening